lightman76/jasmine-rails-blanket/README.md

-# Jasmine::Rails::Blanket
+# Jasmine-Rails-Blanket

-TODO: Write a gem description
+This gem adds blanket code coverage support to the jasmine-rails gem's test runner page.
+The code coverage details appear below the test results when you access the jasmine specs page.

 ## Installation

-Add this line to your application's Gemfile:
+Add this line to your application's Gemfile in the development/test group:

     gem 'jasmine-rails-blanket'